 “The Language of ‘Bronzeness’: The League of Legends Community’s Aristocracy of Rank,” Conference Presentation, PCA/ACA National Conference, April 2019.

-[Accepted] “There Are Some Who Call Me…Smeb: A Historical Ontology of Esports Usernames,” Presentation, North American Society for Sport History Annual Convention, 2020.
-[Conference cancelled due to COVID-19].
+“There Are Some Who Call Me…Smeb: A Historical Ontology of Esports Usernames,” Conference Presentation, North American Society for Sport History Annual Conference, May 2021.

 B.A.
 French Language and Literature & European History Stony Brook University (SUNY) 2013